 The route by which all papers are considered for presentation to the Society is via the Discussion Meetings Committee, which acts independently from the ordinary submission process and journal series.
-To ensure that a manuscript is flagged on submission for consideration for discussion, the author can choose 'Discussion Paper' when creating the submission (see Preparation and Submission of Manuscripts, below).
+To ensure that a manuscript is flagged for consideration as a discussion paper, the author can choose 'Discussion Paper' when creating the submission (see Preparation and Submission of Manuscripts, below).
 Note that the author should first decide whether the paper is most suited for subsequent publication in Series A, B or C.